gitlabhq/omnibus-gitlab/doc/architecture/README.md

 ### Default Attributes

-Default attributes, as the name suggests, specifies the default values to different settings provided in the configuration file.
+[Default attributes](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-cookbooks/gitlab/attributes/default.rb), as the name suggests, specifies the default values to different settings provided in the configuration file.
 These values act as fail-safe and get used if the user doesn't provide a value to a setting, and thus ensure a working GitLab instance with minimum user tweaking being necessary.

-NOTE: **Note:**
-Default attributes are defined at [`files/gitlab-cookbooks/gitlab/attributes/default.rb`](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-cookbooks/gitlab/attributes/default.rb).

 ### Recipes

-Recipes do most of the heavy-lifting while installing GitLab using omnibus package as they are responsible for setting up each component of the GitLab ecosystem in a user's machine.
+[Recipes](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/recipes) do most of the heavy-lifting while installing GitLab using omnibus package as they are responsible for setting up each component of the GitLab ecosystem in a user's machine.
 They create necessary files, directories and links in their corresponding locations, set their permissions and owners, configure, start and stop necessary services, notify these services when files corresponding to them change, etc. A master recipe, named `default` acts as the entry point and it invokes all other necessary recipes for various components and services.

-NOTE: **Note:**
-Recipes may be found inside [`files/gitlab-cookbooks/gitlab/recipes`](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/recipes) folder in the repository.

 ### Definitions

-Definitions can be considered as global-level macros that are available across recipes.
+[Definitions](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/definitions) can be considered as global-level macros that are available across recipes.
 Some common uses for definitions are defining the ports used for common services, listing important directories that may be used by different recipes, etc. They define resources that may be reused by different recipes.

-NOTE: **Note:**
-Definitions may be found inside [`files/gitlab-cookbooks/gitlab/definitions`](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/definitions) folder in the repository.

 ### Templates for configuration of components

 As mentioned earlier, Omnibus-GitLab provides a single configuration file to tweak all components of a GitLab instance.
 However, architectural design of different components may require them to have individual configuration files residing at specific locations.
 These configuration files have to be generated from either the values specified by the user in general configuration file or from the default values specified.
-Hence, Omnibus-GitLab ships with it templates of such configuration files with placeholders which may be filled by default values or values from user.
+Hence, Omnibus-GitLab ships with it [templates of such configuration files](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/templates) with placeholders which may be filled by default values or values from user.
 The recipes do the job of completing these templates, by filling them and placing them at necessary locations.

-NOTE: **Note:**
-Software configuration templates may be found inside [`files/gitlab-cookbooks/gitlab/templates`](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/templates) folder in the repository.

 ### General library methods

-Omnibus-GitLab also ships some library methods that primarily does the purpose of code reuse.
+Omnibus-GitLab also ships some [library methods](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/libraries)  that primarily does the purpose of code reuse.
 This include methods to check if services are up and running, methods to check if files exist, helper methods to interact with different components, etc. They are often used in Chef recipes.

 Of all the libraries used in Omnibus-GitLab, there are some special ones: the primary GitLab module and all the component-specific libraries that it invokes.
 The component specific libraries contains methods that do the job of parsing the configuration file for settings defined for their corresponding components.
 The primary GitLab module contains methods that co-ordinate this.
 It is responsible for identifying default values, invoking component-specific libraries, merging the default values and user specified values, validating them, generating additional configurations based on their initial values, etc. Every top level component that is shipped by Omnibus-GitLab package gets added to this module, so that they can be mentioned in configuration file and default attributes and get parsed correctly.

-NOTE: **Note:**
-Libraries may be found inside [`files/gitlab-cookbooks/gitlab/libraries`](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/libraries) folder in the repository.

 ### runit